Ashwink45/Grade_Predictor/README.md

 The given Features are selected on the basis of most influence on the result and prediction.
 Built with Python, it leverages robust libraries like pandas, NumPy, scikit-learn, and matplotlib.

 Key Features:
+The given Dataset is taken from Kaggle and all the credit belongs to then creator , i have just used this dataset so as to make my model functional

 Data Preprocessing:
 Handles missing values (optional) using a mean imputer (adjustable strategy).